LLQ95/NCBI-multi-thread-batch-download-script/README.md

 `conda install ncbi-datasets-cli parallel`

-all you need is `accession.txt' containing accession ID, retrieved and downloaded from NCBI database, and 'downloaded_genomes.sh' in this repository
+all you need is `accession.txt` containing accession ID, retrieved and downloaded from NCBI database, and `downloaded_genomes.sh` in this repository

 # Usage